grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - True
       - True, False
     * - gcp
       - wether to use the geometric counter-poise correction by Grimme et al. for this step.
+This will be ignored if the chosen functional is a composite functional.
       - True
       - True, False
     * - template